MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 /// A continuation of the ICoreWebView2Environment13 interface.
 [uuid(9d4d8624-e2ca-11ed-b5ea-0242ac120002), object, pointer_default(unique)]
 interface ICoreWebView2Environment14 : ICoreWebView2Environment13 {
-  /// Gets the collection of all `ProcessInfo`s running in this `ICoreWebView2Environment`
+  /// Gets a snapshot collection of `ProcessInfo`s corresponding to all currently
-  /// except for crashpad process.
+  /// running processes associated with this `ICoreWebView2Environment` except
-  /// This provide the same list of `ProcessInfo`s as what's provided in
+  /// for crashpad process.
+This provide the same list of `ProcessInfo`s as
-  /// `GetProcessInfos`.
-Plus, this provide a list of associated `FrameInfo`s running in
+  /// what's provided in `GetProcessInfos`.
+Plus, this provide a list of associated
-  /// the renderer process.
-Check `AssociatedFrameInfos` for acquiring
+  /// `FrameInfo`s running in the renderer process.
+Check `AssociatedFrameInfos`
-  /// this detail infos.
+  /// for acquiring this detail infos.
-  /// Note that instead of providing the real time of `ProcessInfo`s as
-  /// `GetProcessInfos`, this provide a snapshot of all `ProcessInfo`s.
   ///
   /// \snippet ProcessComponent.cpp GetProcessInfosWithDetails
   HRESULT GetProcessInfosWithDetails([in] ICoreWebView2GetProcessInfosWithDetailsCompletedHandler* handler);